AlexMercedCoder/tutorialblog/content/blog/2024/02-Learning-Python-for-Beginners.md

 In the next section, we'll explore Python's built-in data structures, which are essential for storing and manipulating data in your programs.

 ## Data Structures
 Python includes several built-in data structures that are essential for storing and manipulating data in your programs.
-Understanding these data structures—lists, tuples, dictionaries, and sets—will enable you to choose the right one for your specific needs, making your code more efficient and readable.
+Understanding these data structures: lists, tuples, dictionaries, and sets, will enable you to choose the right one for your specific needs, making your code more efficient and readable.

 ### Lists
 **Definition:** Lists are ordered collections of items (which can be of different types) and are one of the most versatile data structures in Python.